 Table A-1.
-Changes from MOVES2010a to MOVES2010b3
+Changes from MOVES2010a to MOVES2010b 1

-Change from MOVES2010a to MOVES2010b Implication 1) Allows multiple workers on an individual computer.
+Change from MOVES2010a to MOVES2010b Implication Allows multiple workers on an individual computer.
 Addition of debugging features and improvements in error recovery during network interruptions Potential for performance improvements in some use cases.
 Debugging and error recovery features make network operation more efficient.
 2) Additional error checks added to County Data Manager (CDM) and Project Data Manager (PDM) Prevents run failures due to conflicts between RunSpec parameters and user data 3) Alternative Vehicle and Fuel Technologies (AVFT) moved from "Strategies" panel to CDM and PDM Data entry now consistent with other user inputs.
 Takes advantage of CDM and PDM error checks.
 May require modification to previous Run Specs.
 We have created converters that easily convert those RunSpecs and databases to MOVES2010b format.
 4) Custom domain improvements allow users to define separate zones, with separate vehicle miles traveled (VMT) and some other activity inputs for each zone and Source Code Classification (SCC) output available Reduces the number of runs needed and increases functionality.
 Multi-county custom domain with individual counties defined as separate zones now possible.
 Emission results can be produced separately for each zone.
 SCC output option now fully functional in custom domain runs.
-5) Added functionality to Emission Rates option: - Refueling emissions added to RatePerDistance and RatePerVehicle tables and - Improved calculation of extended idle emissions in SCC output Allows calculation of refueling emissions and improved SCC output for extended idle in rates mode RunSpec options that are not applicable for emission rates calculation are now grayed-out in the graphical user interface (GUI) 6) Added nitrous acid (HONO) and split naphthalene into gaseous and particulate fractions Enhanced output for air quality modeling 7) Uses newer versions of Java (version 1.7.0) and MySQL (version 5.5.12) Installation Suite installs the correct versions and users may retain or delete previous versions.
-Takes advantage of new functions of updated software
+5) Added functionality to Emission Rates option: - Refueling emissions added to RatePerDistance and RatePerVehicle tables and -Improved calculation of extended idle emissions in SCC output Allows calculation of refueling emissions and improved SCC output for extended idle in rates mode RunSpec options that are not applicable for emission rates calculation are now grayed-out in the graphical user interface (GUI) 6) Added nitrous acid (HONO) and split naphthalene into gaseous and particulate fractions Enhanced output for air quality modeling 7) Uses newer versions of Java (version 1.7.0) and MySQL (version 5.5.12) Installation Suite installs the correct versions and users may retain or delete previous versions.
+Takes advantage of new functions of updated software 8) New fuel fields, T50 and T90, which are more detailed measures of fuel volatility, added to default fuel formulation tables These fields allow for more detailed modeling of specific fuel effects for users who need this capability.
+Most users will not need to change fuel specifications in MOVES, but existing user input databases created with previous version of MOVES will need to be converted.
+We have created converters that easily convert those RunSpecs and databases to MOVES2010b format.
+9) Added new counties in Alaska and Colorado that were created after 2000 Allows MOVES to keep pace with current county boundaries.
+No default data are available for these counties; thus they are not included in national scale runs.
+10) Included all Mobile Source Air Toxic (MSAT) pollutants previously available in the National Mobile Inventory Model (NMIM) Maintains functionality for National Emission Inventory (NEI) and air quality modeling previously available.
+See Table A-2 for pollutant list.

-3 For a description of the changes between MOVES2010 and MOVES2010a, please see "EPA Releases MOVES-2010a Mobile Source Emissions Model Update" Questions and Answers," EPA-420-F-10-050, August 2010. www.epa.gov/otaq/models/moves/MOVES2010a/420f10050.pdf
+1 For a description of the changes between MOVES2010 and MOVES2010a, please see "EPA Releases MOVES2010a Mobile Source Emissions Model Update, Questions and Answers," EPA-420-F-10-050, August 2010. www.epa.gov/otaq/models/moves/MOVES2010a/420f10050.pdf